-The Project area falls within the middle Vaal Water Management Area (WMA) within the C81L quaternary catchment.
-This catchment receives a mean annual precipitation of approximately 500 mm to 700 mm (DWS, 2014).
+The Project area falls within the middle Vaal Water Management Area (WMA) within the C81L quaternary catchment towards the West and C13C quaternary catchment towards the North.

 The DWS (2016) SQR Summary, including the PES, is provided for each of the associated watercourses (Table 5-1).
-The Meul SQR is approximately 2.3 km in length flowing North of the Project area and expected to host a total of eight fish species and 63 macroinvertebrate taxa.
-The Present Ecological Status (PES) of this system is 'Largely natural with few modifications' (Figure 5-1).
-These systems are considered ecologically stressed due anthropogenic activities including agricultural cultivation and mining.
+The Meul is approximately 2.3 km in length flowing along the Southern boundary of the Project area and expected to host a total of eight fish species and 63 macroinvertebrate taxa.
+The Klip is approximately 9.18 km in length flowing North of the Project area and is expected to host a total of two fish species and 58 macroinvertebrate taxa.
+The Present Ecological Status (PES) of these systems is 'Largely natural' (Figure 5-1).
+These systems are considered ecologically stressed due anthropogenic activities including agricultural cultivation and instream dams.